HSF/hsf.github.io/_gsocproposals/2019/proposal_AwkwardArrayOperations.md

 Like Numpy, a single expression performs calculations across a whole dataset (alleviating the tradeoff between interactivity and performance) that is contiguous by type ([column-oriented data](https://towardsdatascience.com/the-beauty-of-column-oriented-data-2945c0c9f560)) in a way that is fully portable to GPUs.
 Our set of awkward-array operations is broader than those needed for flat-array processing, and we are discovering new operations by translating traditional particle physics programs into array-centric scripts.

 In this project, we would like you to create a library of precompiled awkward-array operations.
-Our current implementation of awkward-array is built in pure Numpy, which is portable but not as efficient as dedicated routines.
+Our current implementation of awkward-array is built from Numpy primitives, which is portable but not as efficient as dedicated, precompiled routines because each Numpy call makes a separate pass over memory, flushing the CPU cache.
 The project will focus on good software engineering principles to build a maintainable infrastructure.
 We don't expect an optimized implementation of every operation by the end of the summer, just a clearly organized space to put new implementations when we need them.

 ## Task ideas